Juju with Amazon Elastic Kubernetes Service (Amazon EKS)

 juju add-k8s command.
 The

-<cloud> will be used by Juju to refer to the cluster later on.
+<cloud> argument is your specified name for the cloud, and will be used by Juju to refer to the cluster.

 Juju, as an active agent system, requires a controller to get started.
 Controllers are created with the